 Indicates whether abnormalities should be detected automatically.
 This applies to all attributes for which alarm ranges have been defined.
 If you want an attribute to be monitored for abnormalities, you should define the alarm ranges.

-Indicates whether the attribute value should be plotted on the graph by default when Show Graph is selected on the user interface.
+Indicates whether the attribute value should be plotted on the graph by default when the Show Graph is selected on the ProactiveNet user interface.

 Indicates whether the parameter monitors the availability of the resource.

 Indicates whether the parameter monitors the response time of an action or operation.